FelipeFMA/nekro-sense/README.md

 ## Scope, support, and safety

 - Hardware scope: Acer Predator PHN16‑72 only.
-The module is DMI‑gated where behavior is model‑specific.
+The driver now assumes WMID v2 and no longer includes legacy AMW0/WMID‑v1 paths or multi‑model DMI tables.
 - OS scope: Primary development and testing on Arch Linux; other distros may work but are not guaranteed.
 - Safety: The driver interacts with low-level firmware methods.
 Use at your own risk.